RalphHightower/RalphHightower/README.md

 ## Beagles
 Paula and I have had and raised Beagles since 1979 when someone dropped a Beagle off in our neighborhood, who we named Sport.
 We have put the obedience title, Companion Dog (CD) on Ranger and Runner.
-We got Writer and Rebecca from conformation breeder and the earned Championships along with the CD obedience titles.
+We got Writer and Rebecca from conformation breeder and they have earned Championships along with the CD obedience titles.